 The dreamy stillness continued during our night safari in the Kruger National Park.
 We settled into a rhythm with the truck, watching the bush slowly turn purple as the sun set.
 When an animal appeared, we all sat up, tiny bursts of adrenaline puncturing the calm.
 We sat in the truck, taking photos of an elephant silhouetted against the setting sun, seeing the rhinos run in the distance and the giraffes eating leaves in the failing night.
 As it grew dark, we shone torches into the bush, catching the ears and tail of a bat-eared jackal and seeing the moon and stars rise, bright and huge.

-In the morning, we woke up early and headed back to Kruger, where the wildebeest and impala were already awake.
+In the morning, we woke up early and headed back to Kruger for our full day safari, and found the wildebeest and impala already awake.
 A lioness chewed on a hoof left over from last night’s dinner.
 A little further along, three more drank and played by a pool, their fur glowing golden in the early sun.
 A tortoise stopped by our jeep and Cape buffalo rolled in the mud.

 By a waterhole, we watched the zebras and impala drink, a hippo submerged against the growing heat, the rhinos napping under a nearby tree.
 The animals scattered and the hippo sank, and then the elephants came.
 Huge and disregarding the others, they drank and sprayed water, soaking their skin before leaving.
 Later in the day, two giraffes skipped across the river, wary of the crocodiles lurking below the surface.